ojowinter/test/README.md

 GotoScript
 ==========

-Compiles Go into JavaScript excepting some Go's features which can not be supported by JavaScript, like goroutines, channels, etc.
+Compiles transforming Go into JavaScript excepting some Go's features which can not be supported by JavaScript, like goroutines, channels, etc.

 Status: